By-Laws

 • Promoting enthusiasm for all things Volkswagen, including air-cooled and water-cooled models, and their family of brands and vehicles.

-• Fostering a community for VW enthusiasts to share knowledge, trade parts, tools, experiences, and other resources.
+• Fostering a community for VW enthusiasts to educate, and share knowledge, trade parts, tools, experiences, and other resources.

 • Organizing and hosting the annual car show, cruises, tech sessions, and other VW-related events.